Valley Law Firm Adds Respected Surname to Title

 LD: Clever man.

 PM: I was fortunate enough to get into the University of Arizona and arrived in Tucson in the late ’60s, and quickly thought that I’d died and gone to heaven.
 There was sun, and a variety of other things that a co-ed school had to offer.
 I arrived there, driving a ’67 Corvette and pulling a Triumph TT motorcycle, and I was about 215 pounds then, and I thought of myself as an athlete.
 I wasn’t exactly mentally prepared for law school.
 But I was quickly befriended by my mentor, Professor Junius Hoffman, who was a brilliant man.
 He had an undergraduate degree in Greek mythology, I believe, from Harvard and a Yale degree in law.
 We were kind of the odd couple, because I was about three times his size, not mentally of course, but physically.
-Within the first year, I realized that being in law school was not only a privilege, but that it might be the start of a very promising career.
+Within the first year, I realized that being in law school was not only a privilege but that it might be the start of a very promising career.
 So I finished law school, and still wanted to go back to Buffalo and work for the Bills.
 I came up to Phoenix and took the bar exam in Phoenix and just fell in love.
 It was only about 600,000 people then, and it was just a fabulous town.

-Because my grades were not prestigious in law school, I struggled finding a job.
+Because my grades were not prestigious in law school, I struggled to find a job.
 So I essentially became a sole practitioner; I learned to practice on the street, and I hit my first personal injury case for a million dollars within a few years and took off from there.
 I started my own firm and ran that firm for about 25 years.
 A lot of my partners retired, and I went with a semi-large firm here in Phoenix.
-I established a large personal-injury practice.
+I established a large personal injury practice.
 I realized that I could be much more effective if I took fewer cases and concentrated on those in which there was catastrophic injury or wrongful death associated with some social architecture.
 So I became known for taking those kinds of cases, whether they involved road design, aviation disaster, corrections, accounting, legal, and certainly medical negligence.
 Eventually, most of the high-profile cases in Arizona that involved catastrophic injury or wrongful death would find their way to my door, from the Granite Mountain Hotshots, the firefighters who were burned alive, to the news helicopters that crashed over downtown Phoenix.

 LD: We have the honor of knowing numerous great lawyers who are great people, and then we’ve also seen the folks who want to be the same as those great lawyers, but maybe don’t have the moral underpinning, right?
 It seems to me a lot of what drives you to take the kinds of cases that you take and fight the way that you do comes from your personal code, from who you are.